 49.-(1.)
-Every undelivered letter or packet which is opened Opened letters under the provisions of this Ordinance (if it contains any valuable or saleable enclosure) shall be safely kept and a list thereof together with a memorandum of such contents made and preserved; and the Chief Postmaster shall (unless such contents have been posted or be in fraud or violation of this Ordinance or of any Ordinance relating to the Customs or of any regulation or order made under the authority of this Ordinance or with intent to evade payment of the postage properly chargeable on the letter or packet containing them) cause notice of such letter or packet and of such contents to be sent to the person to whom the same is addressed if he be known or otherwise to the writer or sender thereof if he be known.
+Every undelivered letter or packet which is opened Opened letters under the provisions of this Ordinance (if it contains any valuable containing with a memorandum of such contents made and preserved; and the dealt with.
+Chief Postmaster shall (unless such contents to a such content to a such cont be in fraud or violation of this Ordinance or of any Ordinance relating to the Customs or of any regulation or order made under the authority of this Ordinance or with intent to evade payment of the postage properly chargeable on the letter or packet confaining them) cause notice of such letter or packet and of such contents to be sent to the person to whom the same is addressed if he be known or otherwise to the writer or sender thereof if he be known.
 And upon application by the first-named person if known and if unknown by the last-mentioned person if known such letter or packet and its contents shall (unless as last aforesaid) be delivered to the person so making such demand.